Kingdom of Poland (1917–1918): Germany

 The borders of this "autonomous" Poland were to be changed in favour of Germany with the annexation of the so-called "Polish Border Strip" which would lead to the annexation of considerable parts of Polish territory that had been part of the Russian partition of Poland.
 By the end of 1916, Germany wanted to annex almost 30,000 square kilometres of Polish territory.
 These lands were to be settled by ethnic Germans, while the Polish and Jewish population was to be removed.

 After the expected victory the Polish economy was to be dominated by Germany and preparations were made for German control over the Polish railway system, shipping in the Vistula and industrial areas in Dąbrowa basin, Radom and Kielce.

 Such plans were also proposed by members of the German minority in Poland in the Łódź area, who protested the Act of 5th November, and in a letter to the German government demanded the annexation of western Poland by Germany and settlement of ethnic Germans in those areas.

 German candidates for the throne were disputed between the royal houses of Saxony, Württemberg and Bavaria.
 Bavaria demanded that their Prince Leopold, the Supreme Commander of the German forces on the Eastern front, become the new monarch.
 Württemberg's candidate Duke Albrecht was considered suitable for the throne because he belonged to the Catholic line of the house.
-The Saxon House of Wettin's claim to the Polish throne was based on Frederick Augustus I of Saxony, who was made Duke of Warsaw by Napoleon during the Napoleonic Wars, and also to the election of Augustus II the Strong as the King of Poland and Grand Duke of Lithuania in 1697.
+The claim of the Saxon House of Wettin's candidate Friedrich Christian, was based on three previous Saxon rulers - Electors Augustus the Strong and Frederick Augustus II and King Frederick Augustus I of Saxony - having ruled over Poland before.
+Another candidate considered was Prince Kiril of Bulgaria, the second son of Tsar Ferdinand I.